c3g/epivar-browser/readme.md

 #### Production

 In production, you may need to set up these to handle persistence & HTTPS:
- - Set up nginx or apache proxy (see `./nginx.conf`) with LetsEncrypt certificate
+ - Set up an NGINX or Apache proxy with a LetsEncrypt certificate (see [./nginx.conf](./nginx.conf) for an example.)
  - Set up Redis to handle caching
  - Set up Postgres to handle persistent data
     - In production, make sure to configure Postgres with **lots of RAM** and 4+ workers for gathers!